epfl-ada/ada-2024-project-nostringsadached/README.md

 (Lucile) Reorganized the documentation for better clarity  and performed statistical analyses (ANOVA test and linear regression) on war movies, suggesting these methods could inspire future analyses.

-▪️ 12/12:

-(Laurine) Started case study on LGBT events and movies, investigated further WWII, adding for example propaganda genre study.
-Studied also the rise of musical genre as an escape during the Great Depression.
+▪️ 12/12: (Laurine) Started case study on LGBT events and movies, investigated further WWII, adding for example propaganda genre study.
+Studied the rise of musical genre as an escape during the Great Depression.

 ▪️ 16/12: